mongodb/specifications/source/auth/tests/mongodb-aws.rst

 #.
 Clear the cache.
 #.
 Create a new client.
 #.
-Ensure that a ``find`` operation adds credentials to the cache..
+Ensure that a ``find`` operation adds credentials to the cache.
 #.
 Override the cached credentials with an "Expiration" that is within one
    minute of the current UTC time.
 #.
 Create a new client.
 #.
 Ensure that a ``find`` operation updates the credentials in the cache.
 #.
-Poison the cache with invalid auth content.
+Poison the cache with an invalid access key id.
 #.
 Create a new client.
 #.
 Ensure that a ``find`` operation results in an error.
 #.
 Ensure that the cache has been cleared.